 (See also Evaluation of the Dental Patient Evaluation of the Dental Patient The first routine dental examination should take place by age 1 year or when the first tooth erupts.
 Subsequent evaluations should take place at 6-month intervals or whenever symptoms develop... read more .)

 Nutritional deficiency (vitamin B12 Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
-Deficiency causes megaloblastic anemia, damage... read more , iron Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
-Heme iron is contained mainly in animal products.
-It is absorbed much better than nonheme iron (eg, in plants... read more )
+Deficiency causes megaloblastic anemia, damage... read more , vitamin B9 [folate] Folate Deficiency Folate deficiency is common.
+It may result from inadequate intake, malabsorption, or use of various drugs.
+Deficiency causes megaloblastic anemia (indistinguishable from that due to vitamin... read more )

 Angiotensin-converting enzyme (ACE) inhibitors Angiotensin-converting enzyme (ACE) inhibitors A number of drug classes are effective for initial and subsequent management of hypertension: Adrenergic modifiers Angiotensin-converting enzyme (ACE) inhibitors Angiotensin II receptor blockers... read more

-Burning mouth syndrome may cause burning, tingling, or numbness of the tongue or other areas of the mouth, including the lips.
-The pain may be constant or increase throughout the day and may be relieved by eating or drinking.
-Dry mouth or altered taste may occur.
-Duration of symptoms of burning mouth syndrome is variable and may recur if the cause is not addressed.
+Burning mouth syndrome may cause burning, tingling, or numbness of the tongue, palate, lips, or other mucosal surfaces of the mouth, often bilaterally and sometimes in multiple foci.
+The pain can be significant and may occur daily.
+It may be constant or increase throughout the day and may be relieved by eating or drinking.
+Perceived dry mouth and altered taste may occur.
+Pain, as well as associated emotional issues (anxiety, depression), can be socially debilitating.
+Duration of symptoms of burning mouth syndrome varies from months to years, but symptoms resolve spontaneously or if a secondary cause can be identified and addressed.

 Diagnosis of Burning Mouth Syndrome

 Diagnosis of burning mouth syndrome requires oral symptoms as noted above and the absence of oral signs.
-Pain must occur for > 2 hours a day for > 3 months.
-There are no diagnostic tests for burning mouth syndrome.
-Idiopathic burning mouth syndrome is a diagnosis of exclusion; therefore, secondary causes should be sought.
+Pain must occur on 50% of days, for > 2 hours per day (some authors omit this potentially unreliable criterion), for > 3 months.
+Burning mouth syndrome is a diagnosis of exclusion; therefore, testing for secondary causes should be thorough and may involve salivary flow measurement, blood tests to evaluate for systemic conditions, head and neck imaging studies, and biopsy.

 Treatment of Burning Mouth Syndrome